If you need separation advice, the following information can help you understand how to protect your rights when you separate from your spouse.

 Brette's Answer: There is no simple answer to this question.
 Generally, people seeking a legal separation are in agreement, so the costs you face are about the same as an uncontested divorce, maybe a little less.
 However, if you get a legal separation and later want a divorce, you then have added costs, whereas if you just went for a divorce right away, you would have only one set of costs.

-Tasha's Question: I am unsure of what the time-line is for getting a legal separation.
+Tasha's Question: I am unsure of what the timeline is for getting a legal separation.
 I have filed and he has been served.
 I was told that he has 30 days to respond.
 A "case management conference" has been scheduled three months from now.
-Can we avoid going to that conference if we agree on the terms before-hand, or do we have to go before the Judge to grant settlements?
+Can we avoid going to that conference if we agree on the terms before-hand, or do we have to go before the Judge?
 I was told that it's best to avoid going to court.
 What is the difference between a full hearing and the case management conference?
-Can both or just one be avoided?

 Cindy Asks: We've been married for 7 years and he has been working out of the country for the past 5 years.
-My husband and I have had quite a lot of issues over the past 2-3 years.
 I don't think I want to take a step as drastic as a divorce, for social and religious reasons.
-But emotionally I am empty and drained, hence, am considering legal separation.
+But emotionally I am empty and drained, hence, am considering a legal separation.
 Do I qualify for that?

 Brette's Answer: Check with an attorney.
 Legal separation is not available in every state.